jennifercadams/Random-Astronomy-Photo/README.md

 * Add a feature that stores previously fetched photos in a gallery at the bottom of the page, with prev and next buttons to scroll through them.
 * Redesign buttons to look more modern and visually appealing.
+* Handle "apod.nasa.gov refused to connect errors" with more helpful error message redirecting user to APOD page for that date.

+Known issues:

+* When the user clicks over to the By Date page before the Random page is finished fetching data, the data is partially loaded by the By Date page instead.
+I would like to implement a function that aborts the fetch operation when the user clicks away before it is completed.

 ## Create React App